TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 <summary><b>Query 3: Top Territories by Year</b> (Click to expand)</summary>

 *Question: Ranking Top 3 TeritoryID with biggest Order quantity of every year.
 If there's TerritoryID with same quantity in a year, do not skip the rank number.*

+*Knowing which territories consistently drive the most orders helps the sales team prioritize regional resources and flag underperforming areas that may need support.*

 ```sql
 WITH